Biography

 Personal

-Still an avid runner, Dr. Seade was a member of the University of Texas track team coached by 1988 U.S. Olympic track coach Stan Huntsman.
-Dr. Seade is active in many other sports, including kayaking, water skiing, mountain biking and coaching soccer.
+Dr. Seade was a member of the University of Texas track team coached by 1988 U.S. Olympic track coach Stan Huntsman.
+Dr. Seade is active in many other sports, including mountain biking, hiking, water skiing and kayaking.
+He still loves supporting the Longhorns and goes to many football and volleyball games as well as track and field meets.
 He is also bilingual, having lived 13 years in Mexico.